Eviction if you live in student accommodation

 Subject: asking for more time to find a new home

-Since you sent me a notice to leave, I have been looking for a new home.
+Since you sent me an eviction notice, I have been looking for a new home.

-It's unlikely I will be able to move out by <date on your notice to leave>, because <explain why, for example: I'm having difficulties finding a suitable property / I have found a new home but I cannot move in yet>.
+It's unlikely I will be able to move out by <date on your notice>, because <explain why, for example: I'm having difficulties finding a suitable property / I have found a new home but I cannot move in yet>.

-For this reason, I will have to stay in my home until at least <date>.
-I'm asking you to agree that I can stay until I have somewhere to move into.
+For this reason, I'm asking you to agree that I can stay until I have somewhere to move into.

-I hope we can come to an agreement so that I can find a new home and we can avoid going to the tribunal.
+I hope we can come to an agreement so that I have time to find a new home and I am not made homeless.

 Please confirm in writing if you'll allow me more time to find a new home.